lukiwieser/aave-liquidation-risk/README.md

 # AAVE Liquidation Risk

-This project aims to analyze risks associated with borrowing assets on the [AAVE protocol](https://aave.com).
+This project aims to analyze risks associated with borrowing assets on the [AAVE V2 protocol](https://aave.com).

-Due to the protocols nature, there is always a risk of one’s collateral to be liquidated.
+When borrowing an asset on AAVE, the user must deposit a certain amount of collateral.

-This project was created from students as part of a lecture at the [Technical Univeristy of Vienna](https://www.tuwien.at).
+However, there is always a sligth risk that this collateral gets liquidated.

 ## Installation